jacky-le-goldenowl/cubbi_rails_test/README.md

 - **Fault Tolerance:**
   The resilience mechanisms (e.g., retry policies and re-enqueue jobs) guarantee that even if some jobs fail or if there's a temporary data loss in Redis, no scheduled notification is lost, and all jobs are eventually processed.

+### Scalability in Your Code

+The scalability of your system is reflected in several key areas of your code:

+1. **Batch Processing with `find_each`:**

+   - **Code:**

+     ```ruby
+     User.find_each do |user|
+       # process each user
+     end
+     ```

+   - **Explanation:**
+     Using `find_each` allows you to process users in small batches rather than loading all users into memory at once.
+This reduces memory overhead and optimizes database querying when handling a large number of users.

+2. **Separation of Scheduling and Sending Notifications:**

+   - **Scheduling Code:**

+     ```ruby
+     notification = BirthdayNotification.find_or_initialize_by(
+       user: user,
+       birthday: today_local(user)
+     )

+     if notification.save! && should_schedule?(notification)
+       SendBirthdayNotificationJob.set(wait_until: scheduled_time(user))
+                                  .perform_later(notification.id)
+     end
+     ```

+   - **Re-enqueue (Job Resilience) Code Example:**

+     ```ruby
+     module BirthdayNotifications
+       class SendScheduledBirthdayNotificationsJob < ApplicationJob
+         queue_as :default

+         def perform
+           BirthdayNotifications::SendScheduledNotificationService.call()
+         end
+       end
+     end
+     ```

+   - **Explanation:**
+     By separating the scheduling (which creates or updates the notification records) from the sending of notifications, your system can handle each task independently.
+This separation allows the lightweight scheduling process to quickly offload heavy tasks to background jobs.
+The dedicated re-enqueue job helps ensure that any scheduled notifications that might have been lost due to transient failures (e.g., a Redis outage) are reprocessed, boosting overall system resilience and scalability.

+3. **Leveraging Sidekiq and Multi-threaded Workers:**

+   - **Sending Notification Code:**

+     ```ruby
+     module BirthdayNotifications
+       class SendBirthdayNotificationJob < ApplicationJob
+         queue_as :default

+         retry_on StandardError, wait: 5.seconds, attempts: BirthdayNotification::MAX_RETRIES

+         after_perform do |job|
+           update_notification_status((job || self).arguments.first, :sent)
+         end

+         rescue_from(StandardError) do |exception, job|
+           update_notification_status((job || self).arguments.first, :failed, exception)
+           raise exception
+         end

+         def perform(notification_id)
+           #...
+         end
+       end
+     end
+     ```

+   - **Explanation:**
+     Sidekiq enables concurrent processing by using multiple worker threads.
+This allows your system to process many jobs simultaneously.
+With enough workers and servers, your system can scale horizontally to handle millions of jobs per day.
+The built-in retry mechanism and error handling further enhance reliability by automatically reprocessing failed jobs.

 ## Features